martinfleis/clustergram/README.md

 Name: calinski_harabasz_score, dtype: float64
 ```

-Once computed, resulting Series is available as `cgram.calinski_harabasz`.
+Once computed, the resulting Series is available as `cgram.calinski_harabasz_`.
 Calling the
 original method will recompute the score.

 ### Davies-Bouldin score